Voice actor, narrator, actor, rocker. One of the most consistent solo artists among male seiyuu. Welcome to Showtaro Morikubo’s Seiyuu Digest.

 Then we have Kogorou Katsura in Bakumatsu Rock, a music anime with a mix of samurai elements and Shinsengumi resulting in an interesting final product.

-Morikubo is also he official voice of Lee Bum Soo and Eddie Peng but aside from this he has already dubbed many foreign television series such as Criminal Mission as Noah, Criminal Minds as Spencer Reed, as a matter of fact Matthew Gray Gubler went to Japan himself to get to known Morikubo.
+Morikubo is also the official voice of Lee Bum Soo and Eddie Peng but aside from this, he has already dubbed much foreign television series such as Criminal Mission as Noah, Criminal Minds as Spencer Reed, as a matter of fact, Matthew Gray Gubler went to Japan himself to get to known Morikubo.

 As many devoted Morikubo fans may already know he not only is a seiyuu and everything but he also is a stage actor in fact he started his career as a stage actor.